zfechko/Comp-Sci-215/README.md

 # Comp-Sci-215
-This will be where all of myh assignments and activities for Comp Sci 215 will be posted
+This will be where all of my assignments and activities for Comp Sci 215 will be posted